-Memberships: There are an awful lot of choices and here are just a few suggestions…Maine Island Trail Association, one of Maine’s many land trusts, and your local YMCA offer great member benefits that will keep giving year round.
+Consider a membership to a local nonprofit.
+There are an awful lot of choices and here are just a few suggestions…Maine Island Trail Association, one of Maine’s many land trusts, and your local YMCA offer great member benefits that will keep giving all year long.

-Something that can go in a box or a bag: Many nonprofits, like your local museum, historical society, or nature center, have a gift store right on site.
-Check out the Center for Maine Craft, a retail shop run by the nonprofit Maine Craft Association that sells crafts made by Maine-based artists.
-You can find a unique present, avoid the mall mayhem, AND support a nonprofit all at the same time.
+Many nonprofits, like your local museum, historical society, or nature center, have gift stores on-site or online.
+Check out the Abbe Museum's shop or the Center for Maine Craft, a retail shop run by the nonprofit Maine Craft Association that sells goods made by Maine-based artists.
+There are so many ways you can find a distinct gift, avoid the mall mayhem, AND support a nonprofit all at the same time!

-Wish lists: If you don’t see anything above that seems exactly right, search our member directory and you’re sure to find just the right fit.
-You can search by geographic region or by mission (or both!).
-Most organizations will have an easy way to donate or even a wish list of needed supplies.
+If you don’t see anything above that seems exactly right, search our new and improved member directory for other organizations around the state and seek out something that is right!
+You can search by county or by mission (or both!).
+Many organizations will have an easy way to donate or even a wish list of needed supplies.

 So, make your list, check it twice, and don’t forget about all of the extraordinary organizations that make Maine such a unique place.
-Your gift might not fit in a tidy box or bag, but it will continue giving throughout the year.
+Your gift will continue giving throughout the year.